Circuit-killer/fpga-usbhid-host/README.md

     usb_data_gen(C_DATA0 & x"8006000100001200"):

-at the end of USB_saitek.vhd file, configure the state machine to replay all packets in the sniffed order to the joystick.
+at the end of "USB_saitek.vhd" file, configure the state machine to replay all packets in the sniffed order to the joystick.
 Eventually some packets will not work so experiment a bit.